 Fast-aging mice with patches of missing fur began to recover their coats after 10 days.
 After about three weeks, fitness benefits began to show, with older mice running double the distance of their counterparts who did not receive the peptide.
 A month after treatment, aged mice showed an increase in markers indicating healthy kidney function.

-Senescent cell therapy is one of several strategies being tested in mice which is aimed to reverse aging or lengthening healthspan.
+Senescent cell therapy is one of several strategies being tested in mice that is aimed to reverse aging or lengthening healthspan.
 In 2015, the Valter Longo laboratory at the University of Southern California reported that mice on a calorie-restricted diet that mimics fasting benefited from longer life, a reduction in inflammatory disease, and improved memory.

-“This wave of research on how we can fight aging is complementary, and not in competition,” says de Keizer.
+“This wave of research on how we can fight aging is complementary and not in competition,” says de Keizer.
 “The common thread I see for the future of anti-aging research is that there are three fronts in which we can improve: The prevention of cellular damage and senescence, safe therapeutic removal of senescent cells, to stimulate stem cells–no matter the strategy–to improve tissue regeneration once senescence is removed.”

 de Keizer aims to start a company based on these findings, but in the short term, he and his group want to show that their peptide is non-toxic in humans with no unforeseen side effects.
-They plan to offer a safety clinical trial in people with Glioblastoma multiforme, an aggressive brain tumor, which also shows high levels of the biomarkers needed for this FOXO4 peptide to be effective.
+They plan to offer a safe clinical trial in people with Glioblastoma multiforme, an aggressive brain tumor, which also shows high levels of the biomarkers needed for this FOXO4 peptide to be effective.